 Reverend Enid Brotherson Benjamin

 Reverend Enid has an amazing story of Providence in finding Sierra Leone and YVA.
-From Guyana, South America Enid has committed herself to YVA’s future, taking an amazing role in our April ’16 trip and planning on a long term stay in ’17.
+From Guyana, South America Enid has committed herself to YVA’s future, taking an amazing role in our April ’16 trip and blazing the trail of staying long term in rural Sierra Leone for 5 months in ’17.

 Roy is currently serving in the U.S. Military.
 Roy has always displayed an interest in philanthropy and mentorship.
 Traveling throughout the world to include places such as Israel, Hong Kong, Scotland, Malaysia and Bahrain.
 Roy has taken the opportunity to help wherever he could with community relations to improve the quality of life for those who are in need.
 Roy has earned a certificate in counseling and computers and is continuing lifelong learning studying accounting.
 Roy was exposed to the YVA family through his lifelong friendship with Alan

 Sue brings her expertise as an ESL educator along with an incredible creative ability to bring lessons to life in a country where there is typically no engagement in education.
 Sue works hand in hand with our teachers and puts a huge amount of effort into her weekly lessons.
 Additionally the wisdom and compassion she brings to the Leadership Team is indispensable to YVA.

 Originally from Argentina, Brian is one of the original LA members.
 He came on our trip team to see his longtime mentee Richard.
 Since then he’s been involved in our whole effort.
 He’s sensitive to indiginous integrity and he kept the team laughing throughout the trip.